Duolicht/Mistral-FT-Hack/README.md

 Our system ensures that generated notes are not only accurate but also contextually aligned with each patient encounter.

 **Dataset Used:** [Asclepius-Synthetic-Clinical-Notes](https://huggingface.co/datasets/starmpcc/Asclepius-Synthetic-Clinical-Notes)

-Explore the repository for detailed implementation and insights into ClinicalSage.